DelineaXPM/delinea-platform/Scripts/SecretServer/AWS/AWS-IAM Users/Discovery/readme.md

 - Search for the AWS Service Account Secret created in the [instructions.md file](../Instructions.md)

-- Check the Use Site Run As Secret Check box to enable it
+- Check the Use Site Run-As Secret Check box to enable it

-**Note Default Site run as Secret had to ne setup in the Site configuration.
+**Note Default Site run as Secret has to be set up in the Site configuration.

 See the [Setting the Default PowerShell Credential for a Site](https://docs.delinea.com/online-help/secret-server/authentication/secret-based-credentials-for-scripts/index.htm?Highlight=site) Section in the Delinea Documentation

 - Click Save

-- Click on the Discovery Source yab and Click the Active check box
+- Click on the Discovery Source tab and Click the Active check box

-- This completes the creation of theDiscovery Source
+- This completes the creation of the discovery Source